-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 70 Each mitigation and monitoring plan in addition to plan specific conditions in this document must include the following: Plan objectives; Plan scope; Mitigation plan details (including details of any sub- components), including a summary of potential Project effects and baseline conditions relevant to the plan and any sub- components, a schedule and a spatial description of the plan area; Monitoring plan details, where monitoring is required, including parameters to be monitored or measured, a schedule (including frequency and duration), a spatial description of plan reporting requirements.
-Ongoing In Compliance Final mitigation plans have been submitted to the EAO in accordance with the requirements of the EAC.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 70 Each mitigation and monitoring plan in addition to plan specific conditions in this document must include the following: Plan objectives; Plan scope; Mitigation plan details (including details of any sub- components), including a summary of potential Project effects and baseline conditions relevant to the plan and any sub- components, a schedule and a spatial description of the plan area; Monitoring plan details, where monitoring is required, including parameters to be monitored or measured, a schedule (including frequency and duration), a spatial description of monitoring plan area or sampling locations; and Description of plan reporting requirements.
+Ongoing In compliance Final mitigation plans have been submitted to the EAO in accordance with the requirements of the EAC.
 These plans address the content requirements set out by the EAC.
-Plans submitted to date are as follows: Aboriginal Plant Use Mitigation Plan Aboriginal Training and Inclusion Plan Agricultural Monitoring and Follow-up Program Agricultural Mitigation and Compensation Plan Framework Business Participation Plan Construction Environmental Management Plan (Rev 4) Construction Safety Management Plan (Rev 2) Cultural Resources Mitigation Plan Del Rio Pit Development Plan Emergency Services Plan Fisheries and Aquatic Habitat Management Plan Fisheries and Aquatic Habitat Monitoring and Follow-up Program Healthcare Services Plan Heritage Resources Management Plan Housing Plan and Housing Monitoring and Follow-up Program Impervious Core Materials Source Development Plan (85th Ave Industrial Lands Detailed Operations Plan) Labour and Training Plan Outdoor Recreation Mitigation Program Portage Mountain Development Plan Recreation Program Vegetation Wildlife Mitigation and Monitoring Plan Vegetation Clearing and Debris Removal Plan Wuthrich Quarry Development Plan EAC 71 The EAC Holder must manage environmental protection and management by implementing measures in the following Development Plans: Ongoing In Compliance The draft and final Development Plans for Del Rio Pit were submitted to regulatory agencies, governments and Indigenous groups on April 7, 2015 and June 5, 2015, respectively.
+Plans submitted to date are as follows: - Aboriginal Plant Use Mitigation Plan - Aboriginal Training and Inclusion Plan - Agricultural Monitoring and Follow-up Program - Agricultural Mitigation and Compensation Plan Framework - Business Participation Plan - Construction Environmental Management Plan (Rev 4) - Construction Safety Management Plan (Rev 2) - Cultural Resources Mitigation Plan - Del Rio Pit Development Plan - Emergency Services Plan - Fisheries and Aquatic Habitat Management Plan - Fisheries and Aquatic Habitat Monitoring and Follow-up Program - Healthcare Services Plan - Heritage Resources Management Plan - Housing Plan and Housing Monitoring and Follow-up Program (Rev2) - Impervious Core Materials Source Development Plan (85th Ave Industrial Lands Detailed Operations Plan) - Labour and Training Plan - Outdoor Recreation Mitigation Program - Portage Mountain Development Plan - Recreation Program - Vegetation Wildlife Mitigation and Monitoring Plan - Vegetation Clearing and Debris Removal Plan - West Pine Quarry Development Plan; and - Wuthrich Quarry Development Plan EAC 71 The EAC Holder must manage environmental protection and management by implementing measures in the following Development Plans: Ongoing In compliance The draft and final Development Plans for Del Rio Pit were submitted to regulatory agencies, governments and Indigenous groups on April 7, 2015 and June 5, 2015, respectively.
 The plan sets out the plan purpose, scope, details, safety and